 Being a fan of both steel string and nylon string guitars, I’d normally cover both here.
 But in the words of the great late, great Andrés Segovia, the guitar (he was referring to classical guitar) is like a mini-orchestra, meaning a lot of different tones are extracted from a nylon string guitar, and much of this comes down to playing with the nails, and the shape of the nails.
 However, I will be writing another article on classical guitar strings in the near future so stay tuned.

-While many different aspects of the guitar itself can affect tone e.g. body shape, tonewoods, a good starting point would be to try a flatwound, medium to heavy gauge, bronze phosphor string.
+While many different aspects of the guitar itself can affect tone e.g. body shape, tonewoods, and the age of your strings, a good starting point would be to try a flatwound, medium to heavy gauge, or bronze phosphor string.
 But also experiment with coated strings and round core wires, along with numerous other combinations of materials before settling on the right strings for your guitar, your style of playing, and most importantly your musical tastes.